On Andr\'e periods of mixed Tate motives: Review of Andr e periods

 This is the definition given by Ancona-\Fratila \cite{AnconaFratila}, transported to our slightly different setting.
 We have not made any meaningful use of the very special (and simple) structure of the category of mixed Tate motives (it's a ``mixed Tate category'').
-As we'll see below, we can in fact construct $\cber$ without reference to $\MTM(k)$ (which is after all canonically $\Rep_\QQ \Gm$).
+As we'll see below, we can in fact construct $\cber$ without reference to $\MTM(k)$.

 \spar{A2} \textbf{Variant (work over $\overline \Oo_\pP$).} Alongside the above, we may also consider the following setup.
 We let $\overline \Oo$ be the ring of algebraic integers, $\pP$ a prime of $\overline \Oo$, $\overline \Oo_{\pP}$ the local ring at $\pP$, $k=\overline \Oo/\pP$ the residue field at $\pP$.
 If